History of the Houston Astros: Playoffs

 The Astros won their National League Division Series against the Atlanta Braves in four games.
 The fourth game set a record for a postseason game with most innings (18), most players used by a single team (T-23), most grand slams (2), and longest game time (5 hours and 50 minutes).
 Chris Burke hit a home run to win the game by a score of 7–6.
-Another notable performance was had by Roger Clemens, who appeared from the bullpen for only the second time in his career as a reliever with three shutout innings and the win.
+Another notable performance was by Roger Clemens, who appeared from the bullpen for only the second time in his career as a reliever with three shutout innings and the win.
 After winning in the first round, the Astros picked up where they left off in the previous year, facing a rematch against the St. Louis Cardinals.

 Both the grand slam Lance Berkman hit in the 8th inning and the solo shot hit by Burke in the 18th inning to win three hours later were caught by the same fan, Shaun Dean, in the left field Crawford Boxes.
 Dean, a 25-year-old comptroller for a construction company, donated the balls to the Baseball Hall of Fame and he and his son were rewarded with gifts from the Astros and the Hall of Fame as well as playoff tickets behind home plate.

 The National League Championship Series (NLCS) featured a rematch of the 2004 NLCS.
 The Astros lost the first game in St. Louis, but won the next three games with one in St. Louis and the next two in Houston.
 The Astros were poised to close out the series in Houston, but the Cardinals scored three runs in the top of the 9th inning with a 3-run home run by Albert Pujols off Brad Lidge with two outs.
 The stunned crowd was silenced in disbelief.
 This would take the series back to St. Louis, where the Astros won the final game of the NLCS and the final game played at Busch Stadium.

 Current honorary National League President William Y. Giles presented the Astros the Warren C. Giles Trophy, which is awarded to the National League Champion.
 It was Warren Giles, father of William and President of the National League from 1951 to 1969, who in October 1960 awarded the city of Houston the Major League franchise that would become the Houston Astros.
 Roy Oswalt, who went 2–0 and had an ERA of 1.29, won the NLCS MVP.